 So in a blast of inspiration tonight I developed a healthy dessert recipe with some organic blueberries we picked at a local farm yesterday and the rhubarb I harvested earlier from my organic garden.
 And what I came up with is soooooo good!
 It’s a Blueberry Rhubarb Cobbler that’s almost Paleo, and free of refined sugar and gluten.
 Please do keep this among your favorite bariatric recipes because you’ll definitely want to make it this Summer!

-And you certainly can make it 100% Paleo by omitting the rolled oats, although it won’t be quite a cobbler without them.
 As well, if you’re vegan or dairy-free then use all coconut butter and omit the butter.

 Bariatric Recipes from My Bariatric Kitchen